-Artificial intelligence is finding its way into more industries and a growing number of companies already experience the benefits of implementing AI.
-Even though AI is developing and gaining more popularity, many businesses still can’t find their way with this “new” technology.
-Why?
-There’s a number of reasons why a company may fear AI implementation.
 In 2019, O’Reilly published an ebook summarizing the findings of their surveys concerning AI adoption in enterprises and listed some of the most common factors that hold back further AI implementation.
-23% of respondents say that the main reason they haven’t further adopted AI is the fact that their company culture doesn’t recognize the needs for AI.
-Other reasons include lack of data and lack of skilled people, and difficulties identifying appropriate business cases, among others.
+23% of respondents say that the main reason they haven’t further adopted AI is the fact that their company culture doesn’t recognize the need for artificial intelligence.
+Other reasons include a lack of data, difficulties identifying appropriate business cases, and a lack of data science specialists, among others.

 Source: O’Reilly